 El Al’s aircraft are equipped with a Doppler radar system that uses the Doppler effect to produce velocity data pertaining to objects at a distance.
 When an LY aircraft comes under attack, the system responds within seconds by firing invisible flares that divert any heat-seeking missiles.

 The Doppler radar system is comprised of four antennas: one at the front, two at the side, and one at the back.
 The configuration provides 360-degree coverage around the aircraft.

-The Doppler Radar system costs around US$1m per aircraft to be installed.
+The Doppler radar system costs around US$1 million per aircraft to be installed.
 This system was initially installed on six of the flag carrier’s aircraft, and if successful, it would be rolled out to all of the carrier’s other planes.

 Thus, LY was the first to install an anti-missile defense system on its aircraft, and the carrier is considered to have one of the most advanced systems, making it one of the safest airlines in the region.

 Since its inaugural flight from Geneva to Tel Aviv in September 1948, LY has now grown to serve over 50 destinations, operating scheduled international and domestic services and cargo flights within Israel and to Europe, the Middle East, the Americas, Africa, and the Far East from its main base at Ben Gurion Airport (TLV).

 El Al has been using the anti-missile system for quite a while now, given that it was the first airline to install this system almost 20 years ago.
 Back in November 2002, an Israeli Arkia Boeing 757 had a narrow escape when it was targeted by terrorists with MANPADS in Kenya.

 Thankfully, the missiles missed their intended target, but the near-miss prompted the immediate suspension of flights from Israel and spurred the development of anti-missile systems.
 Two missiles barely missed the plane, carrying over 200 passengers.